joostkremers/parsebib/README.md

 If the argument `inheritance` is present, cross-references among entries are resolved.
 It can be `t`, in which case the file-local or global value of `bibtex-dialect` is used to determine which inheritance schema is used.
 It can also be one of the symbols `BibTeX` or `biblatex`, or it can be a custom inheritance schema.
 Note that cross-references are resolved against the entries that appear in the buffer above the entry for which the cross-references are resolved and against the entries in `hash`.

-The argument `keep-fields` is a list of names of the fields that should be included in the entries returned.
+The argument `fields` is a list of names of the fields that should be included in the entries returned.
 Fields not in this list are ignored.
 Note that the field names should be strings; comparison is case-insensitive.

-#### `parsebib-collect-strings (&optional hash expand-strings)` ####
+#### `parsebib-collect-strings (&key hash expand-strings)` ####

 Collect all `@string` definitions in the current buffer and return them as a hash table.
 The argument `hash` can be used to provide a hash table to store the definitions in.
 If it is `nil`, a new hash table is created.